 Fig. 14.
 Results of queries (a) "dark-haired people with sunglasses" and (b) "children outside," using our attribute-based face search engine.
-In (a), search results are shown in the left panel as cropped faces, while the right panel shows a preview of the original image for the selected face.
-Clicking the image takes the user to the image's original webpage. (b) shows search results on a personalized dataset constructed from a single user's photos, displayed as thumbnails of the original images.
-In both cases, only relevant results are found.
-Also, note that the results in (b) were correctly classified as being "outside" using only the cropped face images, showing that faces often contain enough information to describe properties of the image not directly related to faces.
+In (a), search results are shown in the left panel, while the right panel shows a preview of the original image for the selected face.
+Clicking the image takes the user to the image's original webpage. (b) shows search results on a personalized dataset, displaying the results as thumbnails of the original images.
+Note that these results were correctly classified as being "outside" using only the cropped face images, showing that face images often contain enough information to describe properties of the image not directly related to faces.